ckakgun/flavor-bot/README.md

 4. Run the application: `python recipe_finder.py`

-5. The application should now be running on `http://localhost:5000`.
+5. The application should now be running on `http://localhost:5001`.

 #### Using Docker
 1) Build flavor-bot : `docker build -t flavor-bot:latest -f docker/Dockerfile .`
-2) Run image : `docker run -p 5000:5000 -it flavor-bot`
+2) Run image : `docker run -p 5000:5001 -e API_KEY=your_spoonacular_api_key_here -it flavor-bot`
+3) The application can be accessed on `http://localhost:5000` while docker container(flavor-bot) is running on 5001th port.

 ### Example Queries